the-architech-xyz/types/docs/INTEGRATION_DEVELOPMENT_GUIDE.md

 ## ⚡ Blueprint Actions

-Integration blueprints use the same actions as regular adapters:
+Integration blueprints use the same actions as regular adapters, with special focus on ENHANCE_FILE for API routes and framework-specific modifications:

 ### 1. `RUN_COMMAND` Actions